Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 This hotel is rebuilt from scratch every year, so it’s never quite the same, but you’ll always find plenty of beautiful ice and snow art to admire.
 There’s also an ice bar, cinema, and restaurant in addition to the hotel rooms.

-The best way to explore this place to see in Tromso is by booking this tour, which includes a guided tour of the premises.
+The best way to explore this place to see in Tromso is by staying in one ice dome.
+However, if you’re traveling on a budget, you can book this tour, which includes a guided tour of the premises.
 You’ll also get to meet some reindeer and enjoy a complimentary non-alcoholic shot at the ice bar.

 10. Reindeer sledding, a popular thing to do in Tromso